Welcome. Thank you for stopping by!

 I have earned and used millions of miles and points to travel the world for next to nothing.
 During my trips, I may stay in some of the best and most expensive hotels and fly first, business, or coach class.
-Since I love remote places and the outdoors, sometimes points cannot be used so I usually find a low cost place to stay (as low as $5 for a hostel in the middle of nowhere on the way to Chang Mai Thailand).
+Since I love remote places and the outdoors, sometimes points cannot be used so I usually find a low cost place to stay (like that $5 hostel in the middle of nowhere on the way to Chang Mai, Thailand).

-I write about travel/miles/points related deals that I’m usually taking advantage of and recommending for my friends and family.
-I check everything I post myself to make sure it works and really is a good deal (read: lots of miles and points as easily possible) or something that will help you earn and redeem miles.
+I write about travel/miles/points related deals that I'm usually taking advantage of and recommending for my friends and family (too bad my family doesn't share my passion to travel).
+I check everything I post myself to make sure it works and really is a good deal (read: lots of miles and points as easily as possible) or something that will help you earn and redeem miles.
 When a deal requires some effort, I try to figure out the fastest and cheapest way and show readers the shortcuts I find.
-Even though I don’t have many credit card affiliate links (meaning those where I get paid if you apply using my link), I post the best offers I can find.
+Although I don't have many credit card affiliate links (meaning those where I get paid if you apply using my link), I post the best offers I can find, even if I don't get paid.
 If my site gets more popular, maybe the big banks will consider me (but I will still post only the best I can find, commission or not).